elzurdo/elzurdo.github.io/autobiography.markdown

 **Favourite Quotes**
 > Hard skills determine if you will win or lose, soft skills determine by how much

 My line manager on Data Scientists' ingredients for success.

+> Make yourself a priority

+Colleague's advise on how to get things done.